MintPup/UbuntuDog-Trusty/README.md

 MintPup-Trusty is a fork of DebianDog based on Linux Mint 17.1 and Ubuntu-Trusty

 This version will be developed for my own needs only.
-Don't waste your time downloading my [rubbish efforts](http://murga-linux.com/puppy/viewtopic.php?p=960152#960152) with DebianDog.
 If you still can find here something useful I'm glad.
 But if you like to change it or develop it in different direction, please - make your own fork.

 The project started by **wanderer** in [this thread.](http://murga-linux.com/puppy/viewtopic.php?t=99909)